A few days ago I read an article about tea tree oil for dogs and absolutely cringed.

 Tea Tree oil derived from Melaleuca is an all natural effective antibacterial, anti-fungal, antiviral, and anti-inflammatory oil.
 It is indicated for yeast or bacterial infections of the skin, ringworm, candida, and various other skin conditions.

 Another article sent to us by customers talked about using tea tree oil topically asked an important question: "It’s thought a concentration of tea tree oil of 0.1-1% or even 2% is safe.
 But do you really want to risk it?"

 The answer quite simply is, YES!

-Tea tree oil can safely and naturally support your dog that is battling a yeast or bacterial infection when it is pure essential oil and diluted properly.
+A tea tree dog shampoo can safely and naturally support your dog that is battling a yeast or bacterial infection when it is pure tea tree essential oil and diluted properly.